CSE343-Hypeline/hypegym-mobile/README.md

   About the Hypegym
 </h1>

 - This project was developed to digitize the gym management system.
 This app can be used by anyone who goes to the gym.
 Of course, the gym must also be a member of this application.
 We did this project as a term project as a group of 5 people.
-I was a team manager on the project.
 The project has been developed both on the web and mobile side.
 - The mobile side of the app is developed using flutter, the web side is react, and the backend side is developed using goLang.
 - There are 3 different users in the hypegym application.
 These are gym admin, personal trainer and gym member.

 <h1 align="center">